-We propose to take a major step in improving estimates of earthquake location in the easternmost 40 States of the U.S. plus parts of Arizona, Nevada, and Idaho, by calibrating the seismographic stations routinely used by the NEIC for earthquake location in this region.
+We propose work requiring a second year of funding, in a project to improve estimates of earthquake location in the easternmost 40 States of the U.S. --- plus parts of Arizona, Nevada, and Idaho --- by calibrating the seismographic stations routinely used by the NEIC for earthquake location in this region.
 Such calibration, which entails finding the travel time of seismic waves from all candidate locations to each of about 60 stations, represents a radical departure from current practice based on use of globally averaged travel time models.
-To this end we propose to use methodology developed during 2000-2003 in a major project, led by Lamont, to improve seismic locations throughout East Asia using regional seismic signals from stations of the International Monitoring System of the Comprehensive Test Ban Treaty Organization.
+To this end we received a first year of funding to use methodology developed during 2000-2003 in a major project, led by Lamont, to improve seismic locations throughout East Asia using regional seismic signals from stations of the International Monitoring System of the Comprehensive Test Ban Treaty Organization.
 That methodology uses Source Specific Station Corrections (SSSCs) and has been extensively documented.
-It achieved significantly improved locations.
+It achieved significantly improved locations in East Asia.
+We originally proposed a two year program of research to apply it to 43 states of the USA, and now seek funding for the second year.